saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 	`created` - the time stamp format of when the tweet was created `created_date` - the date in text format e.g. 2018–01–01

 This table is meant to store tweets in time series style — the primary key is designed keeping this requirement in mind.
-It consists of a single partition key and clustering columns
+It consists of single partition key and clustering columns

-`created_date` is the partition key which implies that:
+`created_date` is the partition key that implies:

 - it is used to determine the partition in which a particular tweet will land
 - each partition will contain a day worth of tweets